-The final total assessment of the candidate is made in terms of an internal (concurrent) assessment and an external (university) assessment for each course.
-In total the internal (concurrent) to external (university) marks ration is maintained 50:50.
+The final total assessment of the candidate is made in terms of an internal assessment and an external assessment for each course.

-In general

-- 1. For each paper, 30% marks will be based on internal assessment and 70% marks for semester and examination (external assessment), unless otherwise stated. - 2.
-The division of the 30 marks allotted to internal assessment of theory papers is on the basis of tutorial paper of 15 marks and seminars, presentations and attendance of 15 marks. - 3.
-The marks of the mini project would be given on the basis of internal assessment of the project, project viva and project report. - 4.
-The marks of the practical would be given on internal practical exam & oral. - 5.
+For each paper, 30% marks will be based on internal assessment and 70% marks for semester and examination (external assessment), unless otherwise stated.

+The division of the 30marks allotted to internal assessment of theory papers is on the basis of tutorial paper of 15 marks and seminars, presentations and attendance of 15 marks.

+The marks of the mini project would be given on the basis of internal assessment of the project, project viva and project report.

+The marks of the practical would be given on internal practical exam & oral.

 The internal marks will be communicated to the University at the end of each semester, but before the semester and examinations.
 These marks will be considered for the declaration of the results.